huntlabs/kissrpc/README.md

-# kiss-rpc:
+# kiss-rpc features:
+1. Lightweight and easy to use.
+There are two ways to support IDL and manually write protocols.
+Analog function call, more in line with the RPC remote call logic, simple, transparent.

+2. Easy to change, easy to use, existing code can be used directly

+3. Data formats support backward compatibility

-* features: analog stack call mode, support for multiple value returns, multi-layer type structure nested, multi-layer array embedded, support IDL protocol writing.
-The call is simple and secure, and the server uses multi-threaded asynchronous mode to mine server performance.
-Client supports multi-threaded synchronization and asynchronous mode, timeout mechanism, Linux support epoll network model, analog grpc, thrift, Dubbo, several times faster or even dozens of times.
+4. Support multi valued return feature, support timeout mechanism, analog grpc, thrift, Dubbo fast several times or even dozens of times.

+5. Support snappy compression algorithm, compression speed, superior performance.

+6. Support pipeline data compression, dynamic data compression, request data compression, flexible use of a wide range of scenarios.

+###### 开发环境

 * environment: Linux, UNIX, windows, macOS
 * transport protocol: capnproto(Install dependency Libraries:https://github.com/capnproto/capnproto)